+may feel like a needle stab and typically occur around the ankles and lower parts of the legs.
 Stable flies are very persistent when searching for a blood meal.
+They require the blood meal for reproduction.
 Stable flies overwinter in breeding sites and emerge the following spring as adults.

 Identification of the Stable Fly

 Flies.
 The Stable Fly is easily distinguished from other common domestic flies by the long, pointed proboscis which extends in front of the head.

 Both males and females use this proboscis to pierce the skin of a host and suck their blood.
 The bite is painful enough to disrupt outdoor activities such as picnics when stable flies are numerous.

 Inspecting for Stable Flies

 Stable flies are commonly found near stables, but also along the seashore and near dog kennels.

 Stable flies prefer to feed outside and are rarely found feeding or resting indoors.

 Since Stable Flies breed in livestock waste, removal of the breeding source is the best method to eliminate them.
 Remove other breeding areas like wet straw and mulch and all rotting organic matter.